Jason Williams (American football): College career

-As a senior in 2008, he started all 11 games at weakside linebacker, posting 67 tackles (39 solo), 4 sacks, 14.5 tackles-for-losses and led the nation with a school-record six forced fumbles.
-He had 2 sacks and 2 forced fumbles in a 24–28 loss against the University of Arkansas.
-He finished fourth in the Buck Buchanan award voting.
+As a senior in 2008, he started all 11 games at weakside linebacker, posting 67 tackles (39 solo), four sacks, 14.5 tackles-for-losses and led the nation with a school-record six forced fumbles.
+He had two sacks and two forced fumbles in a 24–28 loss against Arkansas.
+He finished fourth in the Buck Buchanan Award voting.
 He was also named to the Associated Press All-America First-team, the Sports Network All-America First-team and the College Sporting News All-America team.
 He became the first player in school history to earn repeated All-American honors, he was also named the team's Defensive MVP and played in the East-West Shrine Game.

 Williams ended his college career by setting a FCS record and tied the NCAA all-division record of 14 career forced fumbles.
 He recorded a career total of 289 tackles, 15.0 sacks (10th in school history), 45 tackles-for-loss (seventh in school history), 14 forced fumbles (tied NCAA record), 12 pass breakups, one interception, two fumble recoveries, and one blocked kick while starting 35-of-43 games.